-Planning a fall wedding comes with such a stunning aesthetic, bringing in bold colors and deep hues that you can’t use during any other season.
+Planning a fall wedding comes with such a stunning aesthetic, bringing in bold colors and deep hues that are hard to use during any other season.
 The popularity of having a fall wedding continues to grow, and we definitely understand why.
-Whether it’s your love for the woods, the trees and all of the stunning colors that come with it, or you just want to say ‘I Do’ when the weather isn’t quite so blazing hot, we totally get it.
+Whether it’s your love for the woods, the trees and all of the stunning colors that come with them, or you just want to say "I do" when the weather isn’t quite so blazing hot, we totally get it.

-Fall is a time to celebrate harvest, to incorporate a more unique palette and to embrace a season of change.
+Fall is a time to celebrate harvest, incorporate a more unique palette, and embrace a season of change.
 And with all of the magic of autumn, a wedding in late September through November definitely makes for some of the best wedding photos possible.
 But there are a few things you’ll want to keep in mind to really get great shots on the big day.

-To be sure you have the best plan of action, we asked wedding photographers, Miguel Cornelio and Meaghan Bickel, to share their advice on capturing the best fall wedding photos.
-Real all their secrets, below!
+To be sure you have the best plan of action, we asked wedding photographers Miguel Cornelio and Meaghan Bickel to share their advice on capturing the best fall wedding photos.

 Meet the Expert